openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_set_extensions.rst

 Bit Reverse Instruction
 ^^^^^^^^^^^^^^^^^^^^^^^

-This section will describe the `p.bitrev` instruction from a bit manipulation perspective without describing it's application as part of an FFT.
-The bit revserse instruction will reverse bits in groupings of 1, 2 or 3 bits.
+This section will describe the `cv.bitrev` instruction from a bit manipulation perspective without describing it's application as part of an FFT.
+The bit reverse instruction will reverse bits in groupings of 1, 2 or 3 bits.
 The number of grouped bits is described by *Is3* as follows:

 * **0** - reverse single bits